 Recent Updates and Trends in 2025

-Industrial ventilation has seen several advancements over the past year, particularly with the integration of smart technologies and sustainability-focused designs.
+Industrial ventilation has seen several advancements, particularly with the integration of smart technologies and sustainability-focused designs.

 -